-A heart murmur is an abnormal sound that the blood makes as it moves through the heart.
-Doctors can hear a heart murmur through a stethoscope.
+A heart murmur is an abnormal sound the blood makes as it moves through the heart.
 Murmurs can be benign or indicate a serious heart condition.

 In adults, some heart diseases — including heart valve disease — can cause heart murmurs.

 In this article, we describe the types of heart murmurs, their causes, and some treatment options.

 Heart murmurs result from vibrations, or turbulence, that blood causes when it flows through the heart.
 It produces sounds that doctors can hear through a stethoscope.

 When heart valves open and close, they make a “valve sound.”
 However, valves that do not open or close normally can cause blood to leak backward or prevent blood from flowing forward, creating a sound called a murmur.